davewsmith/play/dockerized-flask-celery/NOTES.md

   * First, prefactor to move tasks into the main blueprint
   * Next, speak current SQLAlchemy, which has evolved a bit
+  * The tasks now takes a row id and side-effects the row